HankB/game_of_life/C/README.md

 ## Play Strategy

 The "Universe" in which the game plays out will be a fixed two dimensional array of boolean values that indicate occupied or empty.
+(This is conceptually two dimensional.
+It is a actually a single dimension array which is mapped to two dimensions.)
 Two copies of the universe are kept.
 One with present state and one with next state.

-For locations on the edge and corners, out of bounds locations will be considered to be empty.
+For locations on the edge and corners, out of bounds locations will be considered to be empty.real Game of Life plays out on a two dimensional infinite grid.
+At the edges this representation will not behave similarly to the Real Thing.
+Edge cases (pun not intended, but works) make the logic of counting neighbors nasty.

 ## Development Plan